 HR & Recruiting

-Refining HR and recruiter communications
+Refining HR, recruiter, and manager communications

 Why the human is still essential here